 - Go to the exit checklist table and state your name in an audible voice.

 - Wait until your name is repeated and checked off by the official.

-CAST YOUR VOTE by depositing your voted ballot in “Voted Ballots” box or tabulator.
+CAST YOUR VOTE by depositing your voted ballot in the proper ballot box or tabulator.